awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-roles.md

   + Scope to the `AlgorithmSpecification.TrainingImage` value that you specify in a `CreateTrainingJob` request\.

-  + Scope to the following values that you specify in a `CreateModel` request:
+  + Scope to the `PrimaryContainer.Image` value that you specify in a `CreateModel` request:

-    `PrimaryContainer.Image`

-    `SupplementalContainers.Image`

 The `cloudwatch` and `logs` actions are applicable for "\*" resources\.
 For more information, see [CloudWatch Resources and Operations](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/iam-access-control-overview-cw.html#CloudWatch_ARN_Format) in the Amazon CloudWatch User Guide\.